The Golden Child in Family Systems

 When they experience setbacks, they may feel:

 Without achievement, they may not know who they are.
-The role becomes a prison disguised as praise.
+The role may gradually become a prison disguised as praise.

 The Hidden Gift of the Golden Child